krawaller/krawaller.github.io/_source/files/posts/refluxrefinement.md

 What I'm really trying to say is this; Reflux has grown by leaps and bounds, meaning your code will shrink proportionally!
 Old API:s have gotten more powerful, and new functionality has been added.

-I'm still amazed at the power of Michael's simpler Flux model, and if you haven't tried Reflux out yet I strongly encourage you to do so!
+I'm still amazed at the power of Mikael's simpler Flux model, and if you haven't tried Reflux out yet I strongly encourage you to do so!